jmegs/bookmark/README.md

 # Bookmark

-> _this project is following [README Driven Development][rdd], where the app's features are written out before anything is implemented_
+> _this project is following [README Driven Development][rdd], where the app's features are written out before anything is implemented.
+Sometimes *way* before..._

 The goal of bookmark is to be a single bucket where we save things encountered on the internet that we'd like to **remember**.
 It is not intended to be a 'read later' service like [Pocket][pocket] – articles read in a Pocket type service that we want to **remember** would in turn be saved into bookmark.